 Why Bugs Bunny is the most significant and powerful cartoon character

-Bugs Bunny is one of the most important cartoon characters of all time, dare I say the most, but his character is more than that.
-Bugs Bunny should be known as the most powerful cartoon character throughout history.
+Bugs Bunny is one of the most essential cartoon characters of all time, dare I say the most, but his character is more than that.
+He should be known as the most powerful cartoon character throughout history.

-Amongst the cartoons are some elite characters that have had effects on the cartoon world for years.
+Amongst the cartoons are some elite characters that have affected the cartoon world for years.
 Some of those more iconic characters include SpongeBob, Tom and Jerry, Timmy Turner, and Phineas and Ferb.

-But I believe that the most elite of all cartoon characters has to be of Mel Blanc’s Bugs Bunny.
+But I believe the most elite of all cartoon characters must be Mel Blanc’s Bugs Bunny.

-With the emergence of Looney Tunes came the timeless characters and international recognition of the show’s biggest character Bugs Bunny.
+With the emergence of Looney Tunes came the timeless characters and international recognition of the show’s most prominent character, Bugs Bunny.

-Bugs Bunny has been in some of the most famous animated shorts of all time, including the “Hunting Season” trilogy and the “What’s Opera, Doc?” which are some of the finest shorts through cartoon history.
+Bugs has been in some of the most famous animated shorts of all time, including the “Hunting Season” trilogy and “What’s Opera, Doc?” which are some of the finest shorts in cartoon history.

 “Bugs is an American icon, at once exceptional but ever the underdog”